fusepoolP3/overall-architecture/platform-architectural-proposal-srfg.md

 From our point of view these management operations do not need to be done following Linked Data principles.
-Linked Data was never design for such tasks, so it offers a poor expressivity with an elevated overhead.
+Linked Data was never design for such tasks, so it offers a poor expressiveness with an elevated overhead.
 Instead we propose to use any native mechanism available for solve this non-functional requirement in a effective way.

 In ([Marmotta](http://marmotta.apache.org)), we will provide a simple